padrinobook/padrinobook/01-introduction.md

 This file let's you specify which files should not be put under versions control.
 It is useful to add in this file the names of files/directories which changes automatically like log files.
-When you start your padrino application with `padrino start` it will start to track requests you can see in the console in the *log/* directory.
+When you start your Padrino application with `padrino start` it will start to track requests you can see in the console in the *log/* directory.
 You don't want to have this in your commit history, so you have to write in your *.gitignore* files

     log/**/*

 This tells git to ignore all changes in all subdirectories of the *log* directory.
-You are lucky to work with padrino, and it will automatically a *.gitignore file* when you start a new project, with all entries you need:
+You are lucky to work with Padrino, and it will automatically a *.gitignore file* when you start a new project, with all entries you need:

     .DS_Store